CumpsD/chainflip-docker/SETUP-NODE.md

 # Setting up a Chainflip Node

+## Requirements

+* AWS t3a.large instance or better
+* 400GB Diskspace or more

 ## Prepare an instance

 Start a fresh Ubuntu server and run the following commands.